UPCOPY

 -p \\?\actual name of the shadow copy file which was provide by the command.

---bypass=filename Filename is a text file containing the full top level path of the folder(s) of folders you wish to bypass.
+--bypass=filename: Filename is a text file containing the full top level path/folder of the folder(s) of folders you wish to bypass.
 No error checking is performed to see if the folders exist or not.
 If it exists, it will be bypassed and no files below will be copied.
 The file is a text file, with one path/folder per line.
 If the "filename" is not a file containing paths, but the actual path, it is treated as such.
 This --bypass= option can be included multiple times on the command line.
-Once for each folder, and/or for the file.
+Once for each folder.
 This option is mutually exclusive with the -S option.
 So don't use them together.
 Sample

 f:\documents and settings\johns folder bypass